til2to/leaderboard/README.md

 1. install git
 2. Clone the project from the repository, "git clone address"
 3. run "npm i" to install all dependencies and node modules
-4. Open it with the live server
+4. run "npm start" to start the app

 <p align="right">(<a href="#readme-top">back to top</a>)</p>